john-science/exif_delete/README.md

 # exif_delete

 All the photos you share online contain metadata.
 This meta data can include: the location the photo was taken, the time, and detailed information about your camera / phone.
-Facebook and many other companies use this information to track you and learn things about you.
+Facebook and the other online advertisers make money by tracking and selling your personal information.
 But *you* should be in control of what information you share with the world.

 Enter the `exif_delete` tool.